 Ultimately you have to decide what is most important to you.

-Disclaimer: The Amazon links are affiliate links so we get a tiny commission if you buy anything through them.
-The other links are not.
+Note: Some of these links are affiliate links so we get a small commission if you buy anything through them but you don’t pay any extra.
+Thank you for supporting this site!

 Do you agree that travelling carry-on is the way to go?
 What are your tips for travelling light?
 Leave a comment and share your thoughts.